 b.
 All insurance companies are very different when it comes to acceptance based upon health.
 It is the overall health of the applicant that matters.

 c.
-Speaking with an independent agency to determine what company is best for you will provide the most streamlined experience.
+Speaking with an independent agency to determine which company is best for you will provide the most streamlined experience and lowest prices.

 Call Willamette Life at 844-576-0019